eitansuez/spring-petclinic-istio/README.md

 Derived from [Spring PetClinic Cloud](https://github.com/spring-petclinic/spring-petclinic-cloud).

-For general information about the PetClinic sample application, see https://spring-petclinic.github.io/
+For general information about the PetClinic sample application, see the [Spring PetClinic](https://spring-petclinic.github.io/) website.

 Watch [a video walkthrough](https://youtu.be/1UybZGws4m8).